microbiome/OMA/15_beta_diversity.md

 is generally different, however, and hence we do not recommend using it.
 PCA is a special case of PCoA with Euclidean distances.
-With non-Euclidean dissimilarities PCoA uses a trick where the pointwise dissimilarities are first cast into similarities a Euclidean space (with some information loss i.e. stress) and then projected to the maximal variance axes.
+With non-Euclidean dissimilarities PCoA uses a trick where the pointwise dissimilarities are first cast into similarities in a Euclidean space (with some information loss i.e. stress) and then projected to the maximal variance axes.
 In this case, the maximal variance axes do not directly reflect the correspondence of the projected distances and